 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Electric toothbrushes take the guesswork out of caring for your pearly whites.
+Electric toothbrushes take some guesswork out of caring for your pearly whites.
 These battery-operated brushes vibrate or spin to clear plaque.
 All you have to do is hold the toothbrush at the right angle and apply gentle pressure.
-Most, include a built-in timer that runs for the American Dental Association (ADA) recommended two minutes.
-Your toothbrush’s timer may include notifications every 30 seconds, to let you know when it’s time to change brushing locations.
+Some may have extra features like power settings, pulse settings, or smart features that measure bristle pressure.
+Some include a travel case that can be taken on the road.
+With these and other things in mind, we’ll guide you through the basics and share our recommendations for the best electric toothbrushes.

 - Best overall: Philips Sonicare ProtectiveClean 6100 Electric Toothbrush

-- Best water flosser combo: Waterpik Sonic-Fusion Professional Flossing Electric Toothbrush
+- Best water-flosser combo: Waterpik Sonic-Fusion Professional Flossing Electric Toothbrush

 - Best for braces: Oral-B Pro 1000 CrossAction Electric Toothbrush

-How we picked the products
+How we chose the best electric toothbrushes

 - Modes: Does the brush have enough modes for adequate cleaning?
 A single mode could work as long as it’s strong enough for most users.
-However, extra modes could offer broader functionality for those who are focused on keeping great dental hygiene.
+However, extra modes could offer broader functionality for those focused on keeping great dental hygiene.
 We preferred brands that offered options.

 - Bristle action: Does the vibration or oscillation effectively maintain contact with the teeth and help remove plaque?
 This is an important consideration we factored into our picks.